The council has chosen to appoint a Standards &

-Terms of Reference:
+Terms of reference:

 Promoting and maintaining high standards of conduct

-by Councillors in accordance with the duty contained in Section 27
+by councillors in accordance with the duty contained in Section 27

 of the Localism Act 2011.

-Assisting Councillors to observe the Members’
+Assisting councillors to observe the councillors

 Code of Conduct.

-the Members’ Code of Conduct.
+revision of the Code of Conduct.

 Granting dispensations under Section 33 of the

-Localism Act 2011 to Councillors from the requirements relating to
+Localism Act 2011 to councillors from the requirements relating to

 Making arrangements for investigating and

-determining complaints regarding alleged breaches of the
+determining complaints regarding alleged breaches of the Code of

 Discharging, through a Hearings Panel, decisions